itIsJayanth/SpringWebScopes/README.md

-This application Demostrates who Web specific  scopes behave with detail code
+This application Demostrates web specific  scopes behave with detail code